Workplace Safety & Catastrophe Management Plans

 for accidents and injuries.
 We can also begin gathering evidence and conducting

-as soon as possible.
-With 30+ years' of experience, our firm can advise
+prepare for the OSHA inspection by calling us as soon as possible.
+With 30+ years' of experience, our

-you from the time an accident happens through the conclusion of an
+firm can advise you from the time an accident happens through the conclusion

 For a confidential consultation, call (713) 489-2028 or contact us online.
-Our main offices are in Houston and we are available by appointment at
+Our main offices are in Houston but we regularly work with clients throughout